frankframework/charts/charts/frank-console/README.md

-# 🔌Frank!Framework Chart
+# 🔌Frank!Framework Console Chart

-This Helm Chart can be used for running the Frank!Framework on Kubernetes.

-The image should be replaced to include a configuration.
+The Frank!Framework console is a web application that allows you to manage multiple instances of Frank!Framework from a single console.

 ## Usage